acdeiiknprv/Issues-Tracker-API/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - You have installed Node.js.
-- You have installed MongoDB.
-- You have a basic understanding of JavaScript and Node.js.

 ## Installation and Setup
 1. **Clone the repository**